bkjohn2018/fuel-tracker/README.md

 ---

-Formerly: “Fuel Tracker” (no functional changes in this release)
+Formerly: �Fuel Tracker� (no functional changes in this release)